NZSL Fund - Questions and Answers

 - When is the next funding round, and how much will be available?

 - More questions?

-In May 2014 Cabinet agreed to the establishment of a NZSL Board and Fund, and agreed five initial priorities for the promotion and maintenance of NZSL:
+In May 2014 Cabinet agreed to the establishment of a NZSL Board and Fund to maintain and promote NZSL.

-Amongst other responsibilities, the NZSL Board is responsible for oversight of the NZSL Fund, and making recommendations on the allocation of funds from it to promote and maintain NZSL.
+The NZSL Board has a range of responsibilities including the oversight of the NZSL Fund, and making recommendations to the Office for Disability Issues (ODI) on the allocation of funds from it to promote and maintain NZSL.

 - Round 1: 1 July 2014 to 30 June 2015

 - Round 2: 1 July 2015 to 30 June 2016

 - Round 3: 1 July 2016 to 30 June 2017

 - Round 4: 1 July 2017 to 30 June 2018

 The NZSL Fund Policies and Criteria, approved annually by the Minister for Disability Issues, specify the aims of the NZSL Fund, and the factors and processes to be used by the NZSL Board when making recommendations on its allocation.